julhoang/julhoang/README.md

 - 📚 My next learning: Data Structure and Algorithms
 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 💬 Ask me about anything, I am happy to chat, help and learn!
-- 🌟 Fun fact: I'm a multi-sport athlete --> tennis 🎾, badminton 🏸, ping pong 🏓 and basketball 🏀
+- 🌟 Fun fact: I'm a multi-sport athlete --> tennis 🎾, badminton 🏸 and ping pong 🏓.

 <br />
 <br />